As Far As The Eye Can See

-Without doubt, Bella Coola has the PERFECT type of snow for the amazing type of terrain that we ski.
+Without a doubt, Bella Coola has the perfect type of snow for the amazing type of terrain that we ski.

 It's the best of both worlds.

 The photos below illustrate the type of snow quality we can experience in Bella Coola.

 Combine Vail Colorado, Whistler BC and the entire Swiss Alps, cover everything with powder snow, then remove all but 56 of the skiers, and you have Bella Coola Heli Sports.
 With over 3,550,000 acres of breathtaking heliski & snowboard terrain, a strict limit on the number of visitors per week, and jet-powered helicopters, this is the ultimate heli-skiing and heli-boarding destination.

 The range of mountains from Bella Coola south to Mt.
 Waddington, at the southern end of our ski area, is one the most dramatic and scenic anywhere in the world.
 By Himalayan standards, the peaks are not particularly high (the scenery will take your breath away, not the altitude), but they are very wild and remote.
 Many peaks and even whole valleys are still unnamed.
 There are no towns, no roads, no ski lifts, and no people.
 This is of course perfect for heli-skiing!

 Bella Coola is blessed with plentiful and reliable snow.
 Most years there is a 4 to 5 metre base in the alpine with total snowfall averaging 20 to 30 metres (65 to 100 feet) over the course of the season.
 Best of all, it is usually a stable snowpack which means we can heli-ski in more challenging and interesting terrain than at most other heli-skiing destinations.
 These conditions result from the fact that our playground straddles the Coast Range Mountains from a wetter western periphery to a drier eastern zone.
 Perfect!